omundy/learn-javascript/topics/jquery/jquery.md

 ## 👉 Try it out

-1. Create a new HTML page `jquery.html` in your current class project
+1. Save this file [`jquery-demo.html`](../../topics/jquery/demos/jquery-demo.html) to your current class project
-1. Copy / paste the [Bootstrap starter template](https://getbootstrap.com/docs/5.1/getting-started/introduction/#starter-template) to the page
 1. Install jquery using the Google hosted library [above](#installation)
 1. Add this code to a `<script>` tag ***after*** you imported the library `$("h1").animate({left: '100%'}, "slow");`
-1. Open your page in a web browser
+1. Open your page in a web browser.
+If the title moves you are using jquery!